 Whether you move abroad thanks to a job transfer or with no job and only a few hundred dollars in the bank, you will inevitably encounter problems along the way that you will be forced to solve on your own (especially if it’s the latter).

-I know I had my fair share of stressful situations, especially that first year in France….in case you are curious, here are a few that come to mind:
+I know I had my fair share of stressful situations, especially that first year in France…here are a few examples of some situations that I had to deal with and solve on my own:

 Problem #1: When I got to the airport to check my luggage, I found that I would have to pay some ridiculous fine, like $500, due to my overweight bags (I did try to weigh my bags ahead of time, but clearly that didn’t work out so well).
-There was no way I was going to pay that absurdly high fine.
-Fortunately, I got lucky and didn’t have to – some nice American guys, who were standing in line behind me, overheard the situation, and offered to carry my stuff in plastic bags as their carry-ons for me.
-These kind gentlemen saved me $500!
-Creativity paid off in the end.
+Some nice American guys, who were standing in line behind me, overheard the situation, and offered to carry my stuff in plastic bags as their carry-ons for me.
+A bit of creativity, resourcefulness, and kindness from random strangers helped save me $500!

-Problem #2: So I got to Germany (I was stopping over in Munich for Oktoberfest before heading on to Toulouse) without an international phone and realized that I still had not heard back from my couchsurfing host regarding his address (for those of you who don’t know, couchsurfing is a website in which people can host travelers in their home – for free!).
-Lesson learned: always make sure to get the address and phone number of your host before leaving the country.
+Problem #2: So I got to Germany (I was stopping over in Munich for Oktoberfest before heading on to Toulouse) without an international phone and realized that I still had not heard back from my couchsurfing host regarding his address (for those of you who don’t know, couchsurfing is a website in which people travelers in their home–free of charge).
+Lesson learned: always make sure to get the address and phone number of where you are going before leaving the country (duh).

-Minor Issue: In France, I was teaching in a small town called Lannemezan, in the middle of nowhere, about an hour and a half from Toulouse – I chose to live in Toulouse and make the commute three days a week.
-For me, commuting costs and waking up at 5AM once a week was a small sacrifice to make to live in la ville Rose (Toulouse).
+Minor Issue: In France, I was teaching in a small town called Lannemezan, in the middle of nowhere, about an hour and a half from Toulouse.
+I chose to live in Toulouse and make the commute three days a week, because for me, commuting costs and waking up at 5AM once a week was a small sacrifice to make to live in La Ville Rose (Toulouse).
 The other Chilean teaching assistant from my town chose to live in Lannemezan – I am so glad that I lived in Toulouse, because I know that I would have had a completely different experience had I chosen to live in that little small town.

 Problem #3: No friends.
 I moved to Toulouse not knowing a soul.
 That quickly changed when I joined the Facebook group dedicated to Teaching Assistants in Toulouse (thank goodness for Facebook!).
 Before moving abroad, I have to admit that I was totally closed to the idea of meeting people online.
-But when you move abroad alone, you have to make friends somehow!
-The internet is a powerful resource that I definitely recommend for this.
+This was before couchsurfing and meetup.com were really popular…before the advent of dating apps and the like.
+But when you move abroad not knowing anyone, you have to meet people somehow!

 One of my first nights in Toulouse, I ended up going out with some new friends I made through that Facebook group.

 Before arriving, I had also started speaking with one Irish girl from the Facebook group and we even talked about living together – in the end, it didn’t work out since she had to live in a small town where she worked (and commuting wasn’t an option for her).
 But we met when we both got to Toulouse and ended up becoming good friends.
-We even went traveling together during one of our many vacations (thank you French school system) – and just last year, we met up in Toulouse for a mini three-year reunion.
-All thanks to the internet!
+We even went traveling together during one of our many vacations – and just last year, we met up in Toulouse for a mini three-year reunion.

 If I had come to Toulouse with someone, I wouldn’t have been forced to get out there and use the Internet to my advantage like that – and I may never have made all the wonderful friends that I did.